nozer/self-referential/README.md

 ```

 ####To Nested Hierarchy
-To convert this to a hierarchy, we do...
+To convert this to a nested hierarchy, we do:
 ```
 var cfg = {
     selfKey: 'id'
     parentKey: 'parentId'
     childrenKey: 'children'

+    // specifies parentKey value/values for nodes that they and their children should be picked for hierarchy.
+    // if omitted, all of items with no matching parents will be picked as root items and then
+    // hierarchy will be generated with them and their children.
-    rootValues: null
+    rootParentValues: null
 };
 var cats_hierarchy = selfref.toHier(cfg, categories);
 ```